bneijt/low_code_lambda/README.md

 AWS Lambda containers that are ready to use for small orchestraiton tasks.
 Parameterized via environment variables.

+# Implementations

+In development:
+- DynamoDB export: trigger dynamodb export to S3 based on eventbridge trigger

+In roadmap:
+- Logrotate: apply rules to move S3 files at create into partitioned/stored data.

 ## Building

 To build the project for production, run `cargo lambda build --release`.
 Remove the `--release` flag to build for development.